11th November 2020

 What happens next? – The Parish Council is seeking your support to commit your voucher to enable this project to move forward.

-To send us an e-mail registering your commitment to upgrading to 'Full Fibre' broadband, click HERE.
+To register your commitment to upgrading to 'Full Fibre' broadband, click HERE.

 Frequently asked questions: